Clinician and Physician user personas

 WordPress & Content Integration

-One of the technical requirements was to be able to add and update content quickly and easily, and building the site on a content management platform like WordPress addressed this need so that the Integrated Marketing team would be able to self-manage the site.
+One of the technical requirements of the project was the need to quickly add and update content easily, and building the site on a CMS platform like WordPress addressed those concerns so that the Integrated Marketing team would be able to self-manage the site.

 I worked hand-in-hand with the developers to ensure the requirements from the FRD were met.
-Once the site framework was complete, I entered all of the content and added assets (copy, imagery, videos, downloads, etc.) into the WordPress backend.
+Once the site framework was complete, I added all of the content and assets (copy, imagery, videos, downloads, etc.) into the CMS.

 The site was then tested, and launched!